 Those are the main two ways that insurance companies stay afloat.
 It’s no accident that “pay out claims on customer policies” is not on the list.

-Claims adjusters are the people that you talk to from the insurance company who make the determination about the value of your claim, and decide how much to offer you in a settlement.
+Claims adjusters are the people you talk to from the insurance company who assess the value of your claim and decide how much to offer you in a settlement.
 Adjusters are typically highly trained negotiators who work exclusively to minimize the cost to the company.
 No matter how nice he or she may seem, the adjuster is never your friend.
-Here are some of the ways that adjusters use to reduce your claim, or deny it entirely:
+Here are some of the ways that adjusters attempt to reduce your claim or deny it entirely:

-- Intentionally stonewalling.
-By drawing out the claims process as far as they legally are able, the hope is that you will eventually either just accept the lowest settlement or give up your claim entirely.
-There’s also the chance that you’ll miss a key filing deadline and your claim will become invalidated entirely.
+By drawing out the claims process as far as they legally can, the hope is that you will eventually either just accept the lowest settlement or give up your claim entirely.
+There’s also the chance that you’ll miss a key filing deadline and your claim will become invalid.

-- Using surveillance.
-That’s right—your insurer may try to spy on you.
-Adjusters may try to make surprise visits to your home to catch you in the middle of an activity that they can use to claim your injuries aren’t severe, such as lifting your child or unloading groceries.
-They may even try to covertly follow you on social media, looking for photos you’ve been tagged in for evidence that they can use against you.
+That’s right—an insurer may try to spy on you.
+Adjusters may send a private investigator to watch your home to catch you in the middle of an activity that they can use to claim your injuries aren’t severe, such as lifting your child or unloading groceries.
+They may even try to covertly follow you on social media, looking for photos you’ve been tagged in for evidence they can use against you.

 One other trick that an insurer might use is to suggest that you don’t need a lawyer after an accident.
-Nothing could be further from the truth!
-The insurer knows very well that a skilled personal injury attorney can spot dirty tricks from a mile away.
-Of course they don’t want you to have an attorney.
-And that’s exactly why you need an experienced lawyer by your side.
+Depending on the circumstances, nothing could be further from the truth.
+The insurer knows very well that a skilled personal injury attorney can spot dirty tricks and render them useless.
+Often times, they don’t want you to have an attorney because it means they will have to pay more.
+And in cases of serious injury, that’s exactly why you need an experienced lawyer by your side.

 Insurance providers are notorious for making low offers to deserving people.
 Below, I’ve described three situations and the steps you can take to negotiate a better offer.

 1. The insurance company isn’t paying a fair amount for your property damage.